 App Radar’s ASO Tool includes a keyword finder that is both advantageous and free.
 Our AI does the work for you.
 All you have to do is connect your developer account to your App Radar account and go to the keyword finder.
 There you’ll be able to see keywords your competitor apps are organically ranking for as well as which keywords you are ranking for.
 You’ll also get keyword recommendations relevant to your app and its niche.

 Find New Keywords with App RadarSign Up For Free

 In addition to our ASO Tool, we offer Apple Search Ad services where we handle every aspect from start to finish for your paid user acquisition channels.
 Let our experts save you both time and money.
-Our immense app database allows us to make smart and informed app growth decisions that always gets the results you need.
+Our immense app database allows us to make smart and informed app growth decisions that always get the results you need.

 Apple’s Search Match will do the work for you as well.
 Their AI reads through the metadata that exists in your app’s App Store listing and utilizes that to produce keywords.

-After you’ve ran an Apple Search Ads discovery campaign for at least a couple days to a couple weeks, you’ll be able to pinpoint which new keywords are performing well and which are not.
+After you’ve run an Apple Search Ads discovery campaign for at least a couple days to a couple of weeks, you’ll be able to pinpoint which new keywords are performing well and which are not.
 Those that are bringing in good cost-per-acquisition (CPA) and TTR should be moved over to broad match or exact match in general and brand campaigns.
 Then pause low-performing keywords.

 Apple Search Ad campaign keywords need to, and I mean it, they NEED to be relevant to your app.